sigsum/key-mgmt/docs/key-management.md

 The overall objectives are:

   1. Signing requires access to a localhost-only YubiHSM and a 128-bit secret generated while the device was (re)provisioned.
-This _signing oracle YubiHSM_ is plugged into a networked node at all times (i.e., a primary log server, a secondary log server, or a witness), but is only usable as a signing oracle if a YubiHSM authentication passphrase is made available.
+This _signing-oracle YubiHSM_ is plugged into a networked node at all times (i.e., a primary log server, a secondary log server, or a witness), but is only usable as a signing oracle if a YubiHSM authentication passphrase is made available.